MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 You can run the queries using client tools that support Kusto queries, such as: Kusto Explorer, Azure Data Explorer web UI, Jupyter Kqlmagic, Flow, PowerQuery, PowerShell, Lens, REST API.

 > [!NOTE]
-> The cross-service query ability is used for data retrieval only.
+> Cross-service querying is used for data retrieval only.
 For more information, see [Function supportability](#function-supportability).

 > [!TIP]
 >
 > * The database should have the same name as the resource specified in the cross-service query.
 Names are case sensitive.
-> * In cross-service queries, make sure that the naming of Application Insights resource apps and Log Analytics workspace workspaces is correct.
+> * In cross-service queries, make sure that Application Insights resource and Log Analytics workspace names are correct.
 > * If names contain special characters, they are replaced by URL encoding in the cross-service query.
 > * If names include characters that don't meet [KQL identifier name rules](kusto/query/schema-entities/entity-names.md), they are replaced by the dash **-** character.